 At a #BCorp conference we were at recently, the question was asked, "what if the government banned the single-use takeaway cup?
 How would we as roasters respond?"

 Companies such as KeepCup and Huskee Cup are making well designed, reusable coffee cups.
 We encourage customers to bring in their own cup at our Roastery Outlet and Espresso Bar and offer a discount.
 Not everyone remembers their cup every time and even with encouragement, the take-up of our offer is very small.

 What is the next step for us?
-We actually see this as a challenge that will take individuals, government, institutions and businesses working together to tackle it and to make real progress.
-As a Certified B-Corp, we are part of that conversation.
-As first steps, we will continue to encourage reusable cups with a discount and we will continue to learn with BioPak about how to create composting solutions in urban and regional areas.
+We are not sure.
+We see this as a challenge that will take individuals, government, institutions and businesses working together to tackle it and to make real progress.
+As a #BCorp we are part of that conversation.
+As the first steps, we will continue to encourage reusable cups with a discount and we will continue to learn with BioPak about how to create composting solutions in urban and regional areas.
 If you have more ideas for us to learn about, please get in touch.

 *Further Reading: Check out the 5 Ways to Reuse Coffee Grounds and Leftover Coffee